VTrappler/vtrappler.github.io/_pages/about.md

 Who am I ?
 ---
+PhD in Applied Mathematics, I am looking for a postdoctoral or scientist position.
-As of december 2021, I am a postdoctoral researcher in the joint laboratory between AI4Sim ([Github public repo](https://github.com/AI4SIM), which is part of Eviden R&D department, and [AIRSEA](https://team.inria.fr/airsea/en/) (Inria research team).
+Until december 2023, I was a postdoctoral researcher in the joint laboratory between AI4Sim ([Github public repo](https://github.com/AI4SIM), which is part of Eviden R&D department, and [AIRSEA](https://team.inria.fr/airsea/en/) (Inria research team).
-In this postdoc, I work on
+In this postdoc, I worked on
 * Building preconditioners for Variational Data Assimilation (using ML)
 * Non-Linear Dimension reduction